 - The European Commission has - as it did at the beginning of the COVID-19 pandemic - presented guidelines for restricting non-essential travel from non-EU countries to the EU.

 Member states can refuse applicants a short-term visa and visa holders may be refused the right to enter the Schengen Area where this is deemed to constitute a threat to public health.
 This measure is laid out in the Schengen Borders Code and is one of the conditions on which short-term visas are issued.

 What is the EU doing in the health system?

 During the COVID-19 crisis, the European Commission has been supporting the health systems of EU member states.
 It mobilises funding and takes steps to ensure a supply of medical materials, in particular the planned vaccines, personal protective equipment (PPE) such as face masks and protective gloves, but also drugs, ventilators and other medical supplies.

 Supply of vaccines

-- The European Union is pooling forces with global partners.
+- The European Union is joining forces with global partners.
 On 4 May 2020, the Coronavirus Global Response Initiative was launched.
-By June the pledging event had brought together a total of 15.9 billion euros, which is to be used to make COVID-19 treatment, tests and vaccines available worldwide.
+By June, the pledging event had brought together a total of 15.9 billion euro, which is to be used to make COVID-19 treatment, tests and vaccines available worldwide.